-Update: The Starter plan for WP Engine will be $35/month for a single site, but you can add another for an additional $20.
+Update: The full price of the Starter plan for WP Engine will be $35/month for a single site, but you can add another for an additional $20.
+If you use this affiliate link, you’ll receive a discount including 3 months free.
 Subscribers with Starter, Growth, Professional, or Custom plans will have free use of the Genesis Framework and 35 StudioPress themes.

 Here’s what I’ve gotten so far: